2019 Southeastern Louisiana Lions football team

-The 2019 Southeastern Louisiana Lions football team represents Southeastern Louisiana University in the 2019 NCAA Division I FCS football season.
-The Lions are led by second-year head coach Frank Scelfo and play their home games at Strawberry Stadium.
-They are a member of the Southland Conference.
+The 2019 Southeastern Louisiana Lions football team represented Southeastern Louisiana University in the 2019 NCAA Division I FCS football season.
+The Lions were led by second-year head coach Frank Scelfo and played their home games at Strawberry Stadium.
+They were a member of the Southland Conference.

-Previous season

-The Lions finished the 2018 season 4–7, 4–5 in Southland play to finish in a tie for eighth place.

 Preseason

 Preseason poll

 The Southland Conference released their preseason poll on July 18, 2019.
 The Lions were picked to finish in eighth place.

 Preseason All–Southland Teams

 The Lions placed five different players on the preseason all–Southland teams.